B.A., Johns Hopkins University; M.A., University of California (Los Angeles); M.A., M.Phil., Ph.D., Yale University

 Professor of English

 Literary critic specializing in Victorian and American literature.
-Author of books for children.
+Children's author.